 Overhead of a sheet pan with a silicon baking sheet covered with roasted salmon, asparagus, potatoes, fresh lemon slices, and fresh herbs.

 As for the asparagus, it should be cooked until tender, but not floppy or mushy.
 You want that asparagus to have a little bit of bite still.
 In fact, Iโ€™d always rather err on the side of too raw asparagus instead of too cooked.
 Raw asparagus is actually incredibly sweet and tasty!
 Especially when itโ€™s fresh, local, in-season asparagus.

 The maple-mustard glaze used on the salmon in this dish is super easy to whip up using just a few ingredients you probably already have in your kitchen.
 It gives the salmon a spicy sweet flavor that even a lot of salmon-haters seem to love.
-My four year old gobbled this up!
+My kid gobbled this up!

+Overhead of a sheet pan with a silicon baking sheet covered with roasted salmon, asparagus, potatoes, fresh lemon slices, and fresh herbs.